Dokucraft/Dungeons-Mod-Kit/README.md

 Setting the package_output path to a file in your `~mods` folder is recommended to make testing the mod easy.

 By default, materials are configured to not be packaged.
-If you want to change that, or if you want to exclude other Unreal assets from being packaged, you can edit `Tools/copy_cooked_assets.rcj`.
+If you want to change that, or if you want to exclude other Unreal assets from being packaged, you can edit `Tools/configs/copy_cooked_assets.rcj`.
 To include materials, just remove `M_*.u*` and `MI_*.u*`.
 To exclude certain files, just add the file names at the bottom, each on their own line.
 If you remove all of the filters, you probably need to remove `/XF` as well.

+## Example Files

+There are a few example files included with these tools that you may want to remove if you're making your own mod:

+- Block Textures/grass_side.png
+- Dungeons/Content/data/resourcepacks/squidcoast/blocks.json
+- UE4Project/Content/Decor/Prefabs/Lever/T_Lever.png
+- UE4Project/Content/Decor/Prefabs/Lever/T_Lever.uasset

+You can automatically remove these using the `Tools/clean_up_mod_kit.bat` tool.

 ## How to use the tools